 The advantage of choosing an air-cooled system is that they:

 - Are typically lower in initial purchase cost.
-Though there is a fair debate about this, it is typically true that the initial cost of air-cooled condenser and chiller systems are slightly lower.
+Though there is a fair debate about this, it is typically true that the initial cost of air-cooled condenser and chiller systems is slightly lower.
 However, water-cooled systems might win out in longevity.

 - Require less overall maintenance.
 Air-cooled systems generally require maintenance services once, maybe twice, in a year in order to perform optimally.
 A water-cooled system can need routine care considerably more often.